 There are many men who wear them today as a part of their lifestyles.
 Of course, we are not counting Andy Warhol, who had to wear surgical corsets for health reasons.
 One of the most recognizable corset wearers is Marilyn Manson, who is known for his unique style and fashion taste.

-And if wearing a corset is something you might be interested in, you should give it a try.
+And if wearing a corset is something you might be interested in, you should give it a try and visit laidtex.com for their latex corsets and tops.
 There are many communities and groups where this type of clothing is more than acceptable.
 Once you find your style and start digging around, you will notice that it is a lot more common than you believed.